bjoluc/next-redux-cookie-wrapper/README.md

 A solution to this is a storage method that is available to both the server and the client by default: Cookies.

 This library started as a drop-in replacement for [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper/) that built upon Redux Persist and a [storage adapter for cookies](https://github.com/abersager/redux-persist-cookie-storage).
-However, in response to `getStaticProps()` and `getServerSideProps()` being introduced in Next.js, this library has been rewritten and the tooling has been simplified significantly.
+However, in response to `getStaticProps()` and `getServerSideProps()` being introduced in Next.js, it has been rewritten and the tooling has been simplified significantly.
 What remains is a single Redux middleware and a tiny wrapper around the `makeStore()` function.

 ## How does it work?